Graph-structured tensor optimization for nonlinear density control and mean field games: Multi-species potential mean field games

 \section{Multi-species potential mean field games}

-In this section, we show that discretizations of (certain) multi-species mean field games take the form of a convex graph-structured tensor optimization problem \eqref{eq:omt_multi_graph_convex_v2}.
+An important tool for analyzing and controlling systems of systems, which has emerged during the last decades, is mean field games \cite{jovanovic1988anonymous, huang2006large, lasry2007mean, huang2012social, caines2018mean, djehiche2017mean}.
+Mean field games are models of dynamic games where each player's action is negligible to other players at the individual level, but where the actions are significant when aggregated.
+A subclass of such games are potential mean field games.
+These can be seen as density control problems, where the density abides to a controlled Fokker-Planck equation with distributed control \cite{lasry2007mean}.
+This type of control problems have been studied in, e.g., \cite{cardaliaguet2015second, bensoussan2013mean, chen2018steering}.
+An important generalization of mean field games is the multi-species setting, where the population consists of several different types of agents or species \cite{huang2006large, lasry2007mean, lachapelle2011mean, achdou2017mean, cirant2015multi, bensoussan2018mean}.
+In this section, we show that discretizations of potential multi-species mean field games take the form of a convex graph-structured tensor optimization problem \eqref{eq:omt_multi_graph_convex_v2}.
 By also deriving efficient methods for computing the corresponding projections needed in Algorithm~\ref{alg:generalized_sinkhorn}, we here develop an efficient numerical solution algorithm for solving such problems.
-In order to do so, we will first consider the nonlinear density control problem, and its corresponding discretization, introduced in Section~\ref{subsec:intro_mean_field_game}.
+In order to do so, we will first consider the nonlinear density control problem obtained in the single-species setting, and its corresponding discretization.